toradziro/Journey/README.md

 This command will generate .sln file (vs2022 is required).
 In VS just tap F5 and Sanbox app will be built and run since it's set as a Startup Project

-## Engine modules and short notice of what 3d parties are used
+## Engine modules

 - Entry point (dll main creates app via func provided by client app)
-- Application Layer (TBD)
+- Application Layer
-- Window Layer (TBD)
+- Window Layer
     - Input
     - Events
 - Renderer (TBD)